 To study this, Brendan Nyhan and Jason Reifler (2010) conducted a series of experiments.
 They had groups of participants read newspaper articles that included statements from politicians that supported some widespread piece of misinformation.
 Some of the participants read articles that included corrective information that immediately followed the inaccurate statement from the political figure, while others did not read articles containing corrective information at all.

 Afterward, they were asked a series of questions about the article and their personal opinions about the issue.
 Nyhan and Reifler found that how people responded to the factual corrections in the articles they read varied systematically by how ideologically committed they already were to the beliefs that such facts supported.
 Among those who believed the popular misinformation in the first place, more information and actual facts challenging those beliefs did not cause a change of opinion—in fact, it often had the effect of strengthening those ideologically grounded beliefs.

 It’s a sociological issue we ought to care about a great deal right now.
-How are we to correct misinformation if the very act of informing some people causes them to redouble their dedication to believing things that are not true?Tristan Bridges, PhD is a professor at The College at Brockport, SUNY.
+How are we to correct misinformation if the very act of informing some people causes them to redouble their dedication to believing things that are not true?Tristan Bridges, PhD is a professor at the University of California, Santa Barbara.
 He is the co-editor of Exploring Masculinities: Identity, Inequality, Inequality, and Change with C.J.
 Pascoe and studies gender and sexual identity and inequality.
 You can follow him on Twitter here.
 Tristan also blogs regularly at Inequality by (Interior) Design.